J0EYWEB/java-card-game/README.md

 # Java Card Game

-A simple card game built with Java.
+A simple snap card game built with Java.
 This project demonstrates the implementation of core object-oriented principles, game mechanics, and logic for a card game.

 ## Features
 - Deck creation and shuffling
 - Player hands and game rounds
 - Basic card game logic
+- Time-out feature

 ## Prerequisites
 - Java 11+